kushagharahi/kushagharahi.github.io/src/content/blog/posts/asrock_z77_extreme4_gtx_970_high_sierra_hackintosh/post.md

 ![about this mac](~posts/asrock_z77_extreme4_gtx_970_high_sierra_hackintosh/aboutthismac.png)

+### Note: This guide will work for High Sierra, Mojave and Catalina.
+Mojave and Catalina do not support Nvidia GPUs, you will need to use a Metal GPU.
+More information at bottom of post regarding Mojave and Catalina.

 # Hardware (that matters)
 - Motherboard: [Asrock Z77 Extreme4](https://www.asrock.com/mb/Intel/Z77%20Extreme4/)
 - CPU: [Intel i5-3570K](https://ark.intel.com/products/65520) Ivy Bridge -- CPU shouldn't matter since it will be intel with this specific MOBO